e1Nkor/E-commerce-funnel/README.md

 - SQL for data manipulation
 - Tableau for creating reports

-### Resuls/Findings
+### Results/Findings
-1. Couple noticable drops of conversion rate, at the beginning, from start of the session to product view(-79%), then from product view to add to cart (-80%) and from checkout to purchase (-56%).
+1.A couple of noticeable drops in the conversion rate: first, from the start of the session to product view (-79%); second, from product view to add to cart (-80%); and finally, from checkout to purchase (-56%).
-2. There is a periodicity in number of visitors and conversion rate through the weeks.
-Number of users and conversion rate rise at the beginning of the week (monday) and fall at the weekends (saturday, sunday).
+2.There is a weekly pattern in both the number of visitors and the conversion rate.
+The number of users and the conversion rate increase at the beginning of the week (Monday) and decline during the weekend (Saturday and Sunday).

 ### Recomendation
-1. Revise seo optimization strategy, because most of the traffic comes from organic source, drop of conversion rate at first interaction suggests that expectations of visitors don't meet the reality.
+1.Revise the SEO optimization strategy.
+Since most traffic comes from organic sources, the initial drop in the conversion rate suggests that visitors’ expectations do not match the actual website experience.
-2. UX tests, confusing structure of a website also can be a reason of conversion drop.
+2.Conduct UX testing.
+A confusing website structure could also be a reason for the drop in conversions.